Admin

 Special Education Testing:

 Parents may request that a district psychologist and resource specialist evaluate their children for learning disabilities.
-Requests are to be made to the principal.
-An Instructional Study Team (IST) will meet with the parent or guardian to determine the appropriateness of the request.
+Requests are to be made in writing to the principal. these request usually come after the onset of an outside diagnosis.
+Our staff monitors the progress of each child on a regular basis.
+A Student Study Team (SST) can be called with the parent or guardian when a child is not making progress or shows signs of a potential impact to their academic progress.
+These meetings can help determine the next steps the team should take

 Performance: